sumansaurav143/TV2Z/README.md

  # In Home Page(2nd Page):-
- 1. It should have Menu tab, search icon , user details from local storage and a dropdown menue with Log Out feature.
+ 1. It should have Menu tab, search icon , user details from local storage and a dropdown menu with Log Out feature.
  2. Responsive UI.